Skip to content

 . . .

-I recall several memorable moments in my life that revolved around music.
-It’s fascinating how random memories emerge in relation to whatever is on one’s mind at any given time.
+I recall several unforgettable moments in my life that revolved around music.
+It’s fascinating how seemingly random memories surface, tethered to whatever occupies our minds at a given time.

-When I was younger, we lived in a house with a detached garage behind it, where my father had built a music room — or what became a music room — where I set up my drums.
-We had a family band that played for the Croatian club, among others, for many years, and we practiced in that small room.
-But, as always, my favorite times were spent alone.
+When I was ten or eleven, we lived in a house with a detached garage behind it.
+My father had built a small music room there, where I set up my first drum kit.
+It became a rehearsal space for our family band, which played at the Croatian club and other venues for several years.
+We practiced in that tiny room, but as always, my favorite moments were spent alone.

-It was during some of these solo jam sessions that I discovered my singing voice, though it was often swallowed up by the reverberant chaos of the live drums.
-I had to sing at the top of my lungs, unabashedly, without worrying about volume control.
-It was wonderful because, without concern for who might be listening, I could close my eyes, settle into a rhythm, and completely lose myself in it.
-Any artist will tell you this is why they exist: to transcend the present moment, suspend time, and disappear into their chosen medium.
-When we create, we hope that, when the dust settles, some of it will remain to share with the world.
+During those solo jam sessions, I began discovering my singing voice — even though it was often drowned out by the thunderous chaos of live drums.
+To hear myself, I had to sing at the top of my lungs, unabashed and free from the worry of volume control.
+It was liberating.
+With no one listening, I could close my eyes, sink into a rhythm, and completely lose myself in the music.
+Any artist will tell you this is why they create: to transcend the present moment, suspend time, and dissolve into their chosen medium.
+And when the dust of creation settles, they hope something remains — something meaningful to share with the world.

-At the time, I had a mishmash drum kit — part Ludwig, part something else.
-I didn’t care, nor did I know much about brands, tunings, or even matching drumsticks, because I could make music with anything.
-It turns out my voice remains one of my favorite instruments.
+At the time, my drum kit was a mismatched assortment — some parts were Ludwig, some were generic.
+I didn’t care, nor did I know much about brands, tunings, or even matching drumsticks.
+None of it mattered because I could make music with anything.
+To this day, my voice remains one of my favorite instruments.

-I believe we must make time and space for our true selves.
-Life can overwhelm us, keep us busy, and we know that much of it is completely unnecessary.
-The moments we remember happen when we stop thinking and simply, nakedly, are there — fully present.
-That’s where the magic is.
+In hindsight, those moments remind me how vital it is to carve out time and space for our true selves.
+Life has a way of overwhelming us with busyness, much of it unnecessary.
+The moments we remember most vividly are those when we stop overthinking and simply are — fully present.
+That’s where the magic lies.

-Life can repeatedly pull us away from this magic.
-That’s not to say every breath we take isn’t its own universe, but we don’t always live with that level of awareness, do we?
-The world, with its constant demands and challenges, will always ask for more — more of our attention, more of our time — and, if we’re not careful, it can steal from us the most valuable things in this short life.
+But life often pulls us away from this magic.
+It’s not that every breath we take isn’t its own tiny miracle, but we don’t always live with that level of awareness.
+The world, with its relentless demands and distractions, constantly asks for more — more of our attention, more of our energy.
+If we’re not careful, it can steal from us the most precious parts of this fleeting existence.

 Musica est vita